djr4488/camera-notifier/readme.md

 9. This should be it, at this point your camera should talk to this app and send you emails when it sees any motion

 ## TODOs
-1. Add database configuration to tomee.xml
+1. ~~Add database configuration to tomee.xml~~
-2. Add entities for users, cameras
+2. ~~Add entities for users, cameras~~
+3. Finish authorization endpoints, filters, services and utilities
-3. Add rest endpoints to allow for creating users, changing and recovering passwords.
+4. Add rest endpoints to allow for creating users, changing and recovering passwords.
-4. Add front end so nobody has to call rest endpoints directly
+5. Add front end so nobody has to call rest endpoints directly
-5. Consider making this a fatjar for easier deployment
+6. Consider making this a fatjar for easier deployment

 All of the above depends on level of interest in the application, and how much free time I continue to have and whether ultimately, anybody wishes to donate time, talent, or the root of all evils money to help further this along.